 Make sure to start with those posts, but I wanted to answer a few key questions here too before we dive into that Pescatarian Meal Plan, Shopping List, and Pescatarian Food List.

 Pescatarian Meal Prep & Pescatarian Food List FAQ

 A pescatarian is a vegetarian who also eats fish and seafood occasionally.
 Pescatarians do not eat beef, chicken, pork or poultry.
 My version of the diet includes eggs and dairy but some people skip it.
 I try to focus on eating a mainly plant-based vegetarian diet with a few seafood meals thrown in a week.

 The word pescatarian comes from the Italian word pesce, which means fish.

 What are the Benefits of Being a Pescatarian?

 Another benefit of being a pescatarian is the diet allows flexibility to an otherwise rigid vegetarian or vegan lifestyle.
 It makes it easier to eat out and cook for others.
 Because there is some flexibility in eating fish and seafood I feel like it is more likely to be a diet that sticks!
-The best diet isn’t a diet all but a lifestyle and the pescatarian lifestyle is a great one!
+The best diet isn't a diet at all but a lifestyle and the pescatarian lifestyle is a great one!